 In writing these instructions, I'm assuming you already know how to use Microsoft Word.
 If you don't, please learn to do so before trying to use Editor's ToolKit.
 (See appendix 2, "Word Functions for Editors.")
-The Editor's ToolKit documentation is not intended to take the place of Word manuals and Help files or even to explain Word's functions.
+This documentation is not intended to take the place of Word manuals and Help files or even to explain Word's functions.